-- Select Administration > User. - 25.
-In the User Administration dialog box, in the Navigation pane, perform one of the following actions. - In desktop view, right-click Enterprise Hierarchy and select Add Organization from the popup menu. - 26.
-In the Add Organization dialog box, type the name of the organization. - 27.
+- 1. Select Administration > User. - 2.
+In the User Administration dialog box, in the Navigation pane, perform one of the following actions. - In desktop view, right-click Enterprise Hierarchy and select Add Organization from the popup menu. - In tablet view, click id - 3.
+In the Add Organization dialog box, type the name of the organization. - 4.
 Click OK.
-The organization is created and appears in Navigation > Enterprise Hierarchy. - 28.
+The organization is created and appears in Navigation > Enterprise Hierarchy. - 5.
 Add a division under the organization.
 Refer to Adding Divisions for more information.